 Knights of Columbus

 The Knights of Columbus is a Catholic men’s organization that is devoted to many activities in and around the parish; specific areas of activities are church, community, youth and pro-life.
+For more information and to join, please click here.

 Middle School Missions Camp